This page provides instructions on how to configure the Helm chart to install Hoop in any cloud provider.

 Database Configuration

-Hoop uses postgres as the backend storage of all data in the system.
+Hoop uses Postgres as the backend storage of all data in the system.
 The user that connects in the database must be a superuser or have the CREATEROLE permission.
-The command below creates a database and default user required when starting the gateway.
+The command below creates a database and a user with privileges to access the database and the default schema.

 CREATE DATABASE hoopdb;